 Hegarty is also a writer and teacher.
 For more

-than a decade he has taught both BFA and MFA classes in studio art and cultural
+than two decades he has taught both BFA and MFA classes in studio art and cultural

 studies at Parsons The New School.